pallavisurana1/TSProm/README.md

 ---

 ## Example Outputs
-- Example CSV outputs and visualizations are provided under the `files/` and `notebooks/` directories.
+- Example CSV outputs and visualizations are provided under the `files/` and `notebooks/`  directories.  `notebooks/runs` directory has information about the attention extraction module runs from the fine-tuned models.
 - You can regenerate figures from the paper using `Fig2.ipynb`, `Fig3.ipynb`, and `Fig4.ipynb`.

 ---